Lighting technician, broadcasting/film/video

 - assemble all the lighting and filter equipment needed

-- ensure all lighting equipment is in working order and carry out tests
+- ensure all lighting equipment is in working order and perform safety tests

-- pre-rig lighting, ensuring all cables and wires are safely concealed
+- pre-rig lighting, ensuring all cables and wires are safely secured and concealed

 - load automated colour change systems